Name Changes for an Entire Family

 The judge will review all of your paperwork and sign the order if approved.
 The judge's staff will either mail the order back to you or will contact you so you can pick up the order and have it filed.
 If you are instructed to file the order yourself, take it to the Clerk's Office for filing.

 If the judge wants you to appear at a hearing before deciding on the name changes, the order will be returned to you with a memo from the judge's staff asking you to set a "prove up" or an "uncontested" hearing.
 This is a short hearing where the judge can ask you some questions before deciding whether to approve the name changes.
 To set a hearing, fill out a "Setting Slip" and bring it to the courthouse.
 A clerk will be able to set a court date for you when you file the form.

 Bring the name change order with you to the hearing so the judge can sign it in person if the name changes are approved.

 Once you get your signed order, you will need to contact every agency and office where you wish to change every person's name so they can update each person's information.
-They will usually require a certified copy of the name change order, which you can obtain for $3 from the Clerk of Court's Records Department.
+They will usually require a certified copy of the name change order, which you can obtain for a small fee from the Clerk of Court's Records Department.